-How Much Does It Cost to Run Well Pump (1 HP)?
+How Much Does It Cost to Run a Well Pump (1 HP)?

 A deeper well needs a bigger pump: a 1 HP motor draws about 50% more than the common half-horse unit every time water runs.
 At the US-average rate of 16.5¢/kWh, running a 1 HP well pump costs about $15.04/month ($180.46/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.